 As a small business owner, you may be looking for ways to offer your employees health care options, but perhaps you aren’t sure if a small group health plan is the right fit—or you’re worried about what your business can afford.

-An option worth exploring is the Qualified Small Employer Health Reimbursement Arrangement (QSEHRA), which provides small businesses with the ability to help their employees access health care through tax-free reimbursements.
+An option worth exploring is the Qualified Small Employer Health Reimbursement Arrangement (QSEHRA), which provides small businesses the ability to help their employees access health care through tax-free reimbursements.

-Start running payroll and benefits with Gusto
+Run payroll and benefits with Gusto

 What is a QSEHRA?

 If you don’t already know what it is, read this QSEHRA overview to understand the program.
 In short: QSEHRA is a Health Reimbursement Arrangement (HRA) that allows you to reimburse your employees for eligible health insurance premiums and/or medical expenses.
 In order to participate, employees must have health insurance plans that meet Minimum Essential Coverage (MEC) as defined by the Affordable Care Act and they must submit claims to their employer for reimbursements.
 Funded entirely by the employer, QSEHRA reimbursements are tax-free for the employer and employee.

 Is my business eligible to offer employees QSEHRA?

 In general, setting up and managing a QSEHRA is pretty simple, but there are exceptions and it’s important to understand these requirements before you move ahead.